devFarzad/kurdish-calendar/README.md

   - Support for different date formats and locales

 - **Rich Holiday Data**
-  - Comprehensive database of Kurdish holidays and events
+  - Comprehensive database of Kurdish holidays and events for 2024-2025
   - Multi-language support (Kurdish, English, Arabic, Persian)
   - Filter holidays by date, country, or region
+  - Includes quotes from Kurdish leaders and poets for each holiday

 - **Date Utilities**
   - Format dates in different calendars and locales